browserengineering/book/book/chrome.md

 and lets us skip adding text selection.

-Now, when we draw the address bar, we need to check whether to draw the current URL or the currently-typed text:
+Now, when we draw the address bar, we need to check whether to draw the current URL or the currently typed text:

 ``` {.python}
 class Chrome: